m-metz/moon-base-research-management-web-app/README.md

 |6|Deleting an entity record|Removing a person (non-existing records)|X|X|
 |7|Adding a relational record|Assign a person to a project|X|X|
 |8|Deleting a relational record|Removing a person from a project|X|X|

+We also have functionality for logging in as a Moon Manager and a Moon Researcher, viewing all projects, viewing a person's projects, or looking up projects by exact name.